 Sunshine Project International

 Oasis sponsors a child at this project for disadvantaged children in Luxor, Egypt.
 Our clients are able to visit the project and spend time with the children during our trips in this region and whenever possible our crew bring out requested items from the UK.
-The project was recently visited by one of our Directors and his own children.
+The project was recently visited by our Director and his own children.

 Hupenyu Hutsva Children's Home in Harare, Zimbabwe

 Oasis have made donations of food, clothing, computers & sports equipment to this home & are involved in ongoing projects.
 In 2008 we funded the installation of a bore hole to enable the Home to be far more self sufficient in food production & enabling the children to practise essential horticultural skills.
 We also paid for gardening tools & seeds.
-In Sept 08 and June 09 we provided an Oasis truck & three crew to take the children out on a series of day trips, finishing the week with a big party.
-Many of the children rarely leave the compound where they live & the trips enabled them to see some of the sights their country has to offer.
-We try to visit the Home whenever possible on our trips.
-We ran our last series of day trips for the children between 16-20 December 2010, as ever it was a hugely enjoyable experience for ....our crew!....and the children and staff too!
+Since 2008 we having been running an event, fondly known by our crew as 'Kids Week'.
+Essentially we use our trucks and crew to take all the children out on a day trip and end up with a big party back at the Home.
+Many of the children rarely leave the compound where they live & the trips have enabled them to see some of the sights their country has to offer.
+Our next trip is organised for December 2017 and we are taking the children to the Imire Game Reserve in our overland trucks.
+We will probably finish up with some kind of party for the children, the Home staff and our crew!
+We're never quite sure who enjoys the day most-the children, staff, or our crew!!!

 Soft Power Education, Uganda